marioalvial/kealth/README.md

 ## How it works

-When aggregator.aggregate() is called it will execute all components health() method in parallel and create a map with the component's name as key and health status as value.
+When aggregator.aggregate() is called it will execute all components health() method in parallel and create a map with the component's name as key and health info as value.

 If the doHealthCheck() throws exception the component will trigger the handleFailure method asynchronous with the exception that was thrown.